cozy/cozy-stack/doc/architecture.md

 When a docType has a lot of logic (calendar events for example), a JS class should be shared between the several client-side apps that use this docType, in order to avoid recoding this logic in each application.

-**TODO** try to explain the differences between cozy-browser-sdk, cozy-device-sdk, cozysdk-client, cozy-db, cozy-odm, etc. and choose the ones we will keep

 ### Import and export